Scoutydren/Scoutydren/README.md

 Interests: computing, physics, 3D graphics
 Pursuing a technical path in computer graphics and interactive technologies.

-Current work focus: modern graphics backend APIs and render pipeline
+Current work focus: modern graphics backends and render pipeline

 Eager to learn and always motivated for tackling new challenges.